Elon Musk Grok

 The incident adds to growing scrutiny over Grok, which has already drawn regulatory attention for producing inappropriate content in the past.
 Governments have been monitoring the bot closely, especially as AI‑generated material spreads rapidly online.
 In January, xAI was even forced to limit certain image‑editing features in regions where the content was considered illegal.

-Critics say Grok’s design, allowing it to reply publicly on X rather than in private chat, makes harmful posts easier to spread.
+Critics say Grok’s design, allowing it to reply publicly on X rather than in private chat, makes harmful posts easier to spread, highlighting ongoing tensions in AI development.
 Policymakers in the UK have also condemned the replies, calling them deeply concerning.
 X has stated that it is investigating the matter and reviewing Grok’s behavior before allowing it to interact publicly again.